Abstract Hodge decomposition and minimal models for cyclic algebras: Introduction

 Relatively recently this theorem was revisited by Merkulov, Markl and Kontsevich-Soibelman \cite{Mer, markl, KS}.
 They gave explicit formulas for structure maps of minimal models in terms of summations over trees.

 In \cite{CL2} we introduced a new approach to the construction of explicit minimal models, giving a conceptual explanation for the Merkulov tree sum formulas.
 We worked in an operadic setting, so our results apply to homotopy algebras interpreted in the broadest sense, including as special cases $C_\infty$-algebras and $L_\infty$-algebras.
-Moreover, these methods extended naturally to modular operads, and in this setting minimal models are given by sums over general graphs.
+Moreover, these methods extended naturally to modular operads, and in this setting minimal models are given by sums over general graphs similar to those appearing in the Feynman diagram expansions of path integrals.
 As a special case we recovered the theory of minimal models for homotopy algebras equipped with non-degenerate bilinear forms.

 The purpose of the present article is to demonstrate how our approach can be adapted for homotopy algebras with bilinear forms which are not necessarily non-degenerate.
 This is important because the most interesting examples such as de Rham and Dolbeault algebras are infinite dimensional and thus cannot support a non-degenerate inner product.
 However their minimal models tend to be finite dimensional and so it is natural to ask whether their inner products could be made compatible with the higher multiplications.